JumaJuiceTime/TheHundredSaints/Adventuring/Dungeons.md

 **Checks:** A check for wandering monsters is rolled once every 2 Turns.
 The chance of an encounter occurring is 1-in-6.

-**Creature:** The Dolmenwood Campaign Book includes tables to determine the type of creatures encountered.
+**Creature:** The Ouran Campaign Book includes tables to determine the type of creatures encountered.

 **Distance:** Wandering monsters are encountered 2d6 × 10′ away, moving towards the party.
 If both sides are surprised (see [[Encounters]]), this is reduced to 1d4 × 10′.